 Challenge number Detail of challenge 1 Pupil mobility - children starting after Reception Typically, by the end of KS2, a significant proportion of the PP cohort is made up of children who were mobile during KS2.
-Assessments, observations and discussions with children and their families indicate issues with prior school experiences (academic and/or social), many children arrive with gaps in their learning and/or other individual needs (sometimes complex undiagnosed SEND) which need to be established and provided for as well as needing to establish friendships and a new social circle.
+Assessments, observations and discussions with children and their families in- dicate issues with prior school experiences (academic and/or social), many children arrive with gaps in their learning and/or other individual needs (some- times complex undiagnosed SEND) which need to be established and provided for as well as needing to establish friendships and a new social circle.
 Research

 (Hattie) shows that mobility is one of the few factors that can actually take children's learning backwards.
-SEND Along with eligibility for Pupil Premium, our PP cohort has more identified SEND needs than our non-PP cohort.
-English as an Additional Language The majority of our PP children who have English as an additional language have Arabic or African dialects as their first language (this contrasts with the non-PP+ EAL group, where the majority speak French, Spanish or other Western European languages).
-Children who have Western European languages as their first language usually find it easier to learn English as there is the advantage of sharing many borrowed or common root words and similar grammatical patterns with English.
+2 SEND In the last three years, along with eligibility for Pupil Premium, our PP cohort has more identified SEND needs than our non-PP cohort.
+3 English as an Additional Language Over the last three years, the majority of our PP children who have English as an additional language have had Arabic or African dialects as their first lan- guage (this contrasts with the non-PP+ EAL group, where the majority speak French, Spanish or other Western European languages).
+Children who have Western European languages as their first language usually find it easier to learn English as there is the advantage of sharing many bor- rowed or common root words and similar grammatical patterns with English.
 The Foreign Service Institute (FSI) has created a list to show the approximate time you need to learn a specific language as an English speaker.
-This study places French, Italian, Norwegian, Spanish and Swedish as amongst the languages in Category I, taking 23-24 weeks (2/3 of an academic year) to reach proficiency with Arabic in Category 5, taking 88 weeks (2 1⁄2 academic years) to reach the same standard.
-Academic attainment in core subjects Our assessments and observations show a higher proportion of PP children having attainment below the expected level and fewer at the higher standard to varying degrees in reading, writing, maths.
-In some year groups their performance is not in line with national averages and in most cases there is a gap between the non-PP peers in school.
-Difficulties in the core can also impact on success in other subjects through difficulties in reading, writing and calculating.
-Attendance Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils at around 91 - 94% has been between 3 - 4 % lower than for non-disadvantaged pupils in the school.
+This study places French, Italian, Norwegian, Spanish and Swedish as amongst the lan- guages in Category I, taking 23-24 weeks (2/3 of an academic year) to reach proficiency with Arabic in Category 5, taking 88 weeks (2 1 / 2 academic years) to reach the same standard.
+4 Academic attainment in core subjects Our assessments and observations show a significant number of PP children having attainment below the expected level and fewer at the higher standard to varying degrees in reading, writing, maths.
+In some year groups their performance is not in line with national averages and in most cases there is a gap between their non-PP peers in school.
+Diffi- culties in the core can also impact on success in other subjects through diffi- culties in reading, writing and calculating.
+5 Attendance Our attendance data over the last 3 years indicates that attendance among dis- advantaged pupils at around 94% has been around 3% lower than for non-dis- advantaged pupils in the school.
 Assessments and observations show this negatively impacts children's progress and success at school.
-Participation in school life Integration and full access to all on offer at school can be hindered by financial, time, cultural, logistical and communication barriers e.g. if parents do not speak English, a higher proportion of our PP cohort travel by public transport to school rather than within easy walking distance, access to and use of online communication can be a barrier.
-Health and wellbeing Our observations and discussions show that many of our PP cohort were more affected by Covid restrictions inside and outside of school e.g. access to outside play, access to sports, clubs and activities.
-Some of the PP cohort have additional emotional and mental health needs e.g. children who have been in local authority care.
+6 Participation in school life Integration and full access to all on offer at school can be hindered by financial, time, cultural, logistical and communication barriers e.g. if parents do not speak English, a higher proportion of our PP cohort travel by public transport to school rather than within easy walking distance, access to and use of online communication.